- Off road parking

 - Gas central heating

-- Electric cooker, microwave, fridge, freezer, washing machine, communal dryer available, TV, DVD, radio/CD, WiFi, books/games
+- Electric oven and hob, microwave, fridge, freezer, washing machine, communal dryer available, TV with Freeview, DVD, radio/CD, WiFi, selection of books and games

 - Bed linen and towels inc. in rent